swcarpentry/good-enough-practices-in-scientific-computing/index.md

 should be placed under version control.
-If we borrow conventions from software development (just as we borrowed version control itself) the answer is no.
+If we borrow conventions from software development (just as we borrowed version control itself) the answer is no, but there are some benefits to putting results under version control in data analysis projects:

-But there are some benefits to putting results under version control in data analysis projects.
+1. It gives collaborators immediate access to current processed data, results, figures, etc., without needing to regenerate it all.
-First,
+2.  version control facilitates *diffing*, i.e.,
-it gives collaborators immediate access to current processed data, results, figures, etc., without needing to regenerate it all.
+    seeing the differences between old and new states of files.
-Second, version control facilitates *diffing*, i.e., seeing the differences between old and new states of files.
+    Diffs can be used to see the downstream effects of actions like upgrading a piece of software, refactoring a script,
-Diffs can be used to see the downstream effects of actions like upgrading a piece of software, refactoring a script, or starting with a slightly different dataset.
+    or starting with a slightly different dataset.

 If results files are kilobytes or a few megabytes in size, we therefore recommend keeping them under version control.